 Not that parents our age are zombies.
 But it's contagious, the baby fever.
 Whenever I’d find her packing a bag on a Saturday morning, en route to a baby shower, I’d slip a surgical mask in her bag and whisper, “I’ll have my phone on me in case of trouble.
 And if they charge at you, go for the head.”

-I do not have such a plan.
-Escalators bore me and children terrify me.
+Children are like a college-level course in life skills.
+I am comfortable rocking my GED in that area.
 Children get the measles.
 And report cards.
 And they all have a strange smell from 3rd grade until 5th grade—it’s like erasers, sweat and suntan lotion.
 Children think the sky is the end of the universe and that the ocean is the end of the world.
 Children do not know what Saved By The Bell is.
 Children think the Jonas Brothers are cool.
 Children get sedated at the dentist do this:

-This is exactly how I act every day.
-I wake up, count my fingers, scream and ask, aimlessly “Is this going to be forever?”
+This is exactly how I used to act every day.
+I'd wake up, count my fingers, scream and ask, aimlessly “Is this going to be forever?”
 This is not Daddy behavior.

 Maybe something will change.
 I mean, obviously, something will change.
 Everything changes.
 Most of all my opinions.
-But for now, I’m just a kid, too.
-27-years-old and still unsure if this is real life.
-I’ve been plotting ways to get a baby.
+But for now, I’ve been plotting ways to get a baby.
 Maybe.
 But I think we’d just chill.
 I wouldn’t teach it about constellations or tying its shoes or help it find its nose.
 Not yet, at least.
 We’d just sit back and talk about how much we have in common.
 We both like naps and staring at the wall.
 Neither one of us understands how most things work.
 We can’t really walk without falling down; we cry; we want our mommies.
-And we both like drinking from a bottle.
+We grow up so fast.